MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 ### Decommissioned and Sandboxes management groups

-The Azure landing zone [resource organization guidance](./design-area/resource-org-management-groups.md#management-groups-in-the-azure-landing-zone-accelerator) recommends including optional **Decommissioned** and **Sandboxes** management groups directly below the top-level management group.
+The Azure landing zone [resource organization guidance](./design-area/resource-org-management-groups.md#management-groups-in-the-azure-landing-zone-accelerator) recommends including **Decommissioned** and **Sandboxes** management groups directly below the top-level management group.

 The **Decommissioned** management group is the holding place for Azure subscriptions that are being disabled and will eventually be deleted.
 A subscription that's no longer in use could be moved to this management group for tracking it until all of the resources in the subscription are permanently deleted.